madiyarzm/Quizz-App/README.md

-# quizz_app

 # Quizzer App

 Welcome to the Quizzer App repository!
 This interactive mobile application provides users with a fun and engaging way to test their knowledge across various topics.
+Still developing...

 ## About